 Our goal is to produce the highest quality food possible, free of harmful chemicals, thriving on well-maintained soil year after year.
 We believe in crop rotation and companion planting, and we source heirloom and organic seeds whenever possible.
-However we also optimize sustainability by fertilizing our own household compost, and sometimes need to use mild soapy water to eradicate harmful pests, neither of which would be permitted under organic licensing.
+However we also optimize sustainability by fertilizing with our own household compost, and sometimes need to use mild soapy water to eradicate harmful pests, neither of which would be permitted under organic licensing.
 Furthermore, the process for organic certification is largely honour-based, a lot of extra money and paperwork, and doesn’t necessarily lead to healthier food.
-So while we continue to consider organic certification in the future, for now we are going to spend our time and energy working on growing food that we know sustains the health of our family, community, and farmland.
+So while we continue to consider the merits organic certification , for now we are going to spend our time and energy working on growing food that we know sustains the health of our family, community, and farmland.

 Thanks for stopping in.

 © Copyright Little Fallbrook Farm